-From 21 October 2021 to 16 January 2022, the Sforzesco Castle in Milan organizes the exhibition "Wooden sculptures compared from the ducal cities of Vigevano and Milan" in the Sala della Balla, curated by Claudio Salsi, Promoted and organized by Castello Sforzesco - Municipality of Milan-Culture with Superintendence of Archeology, Fine Arts and Landscape for the Provinces of Como Lecco Monza-Brianza Pavia Sondrio and Varese, City of Vigevano and Diocese of Vigevano is produced in co-production with Civita Mostre and Musei and with the support of the Cariplo Foundation.
+From 21 October 2021 to 16 January 2022, the Sforzesco Castle in Milan organizes in the Sala della Balla the exhibition "Wooden sculptures compared from the ducal cities of Vigevano and Milan", curated by Claudio Salsi, promoted and organized by Castello Sforzesco - Municipality of Milano-Cultura with Superintendence of Archeology, Fine Arts and Landscape for the Provinces of Como Lecco Monza-Brianza Pavia Sondrio and Varese, City of Vigevano and Diocese of Vigevano is produced in co-production with Civita Mostre e Musei and with the support of the Cariplo Foundation.

 Conceived as a natural continuation of the exhibition The Body and the Soul, from Donatello to Michelangelo.
 Italian Renaissance sculpture (Paris 2020 - Milan 2021), this initiative is a further study on the polychrome wooden sculptures of the Lombard area, proposing a dual focus on the Lamentation of San Dionigi and the Ancona di San Giuseppe from Vigevano, as Milan headquarters of an important Sforza court between the fifteenth and sixteenth centuries.